 - Safari Tours

-The Northern Circuit is not just the newest official route to ascend Mount Kilimanjaro; it is also the longest and most beautiful.
+9 days Northern Circuit Route is not just the newest official route to ascend Mount Kilimanjaro; it is also the longest and most beautiful.
 And remember the longer the route, the higher the chance of overall success.

 This extended climb begins with a drive from Moshi to the Londorossi Gate, where you start.
 From there the Northern Circuit follows the Lemosho route for the first few days, moving through the lush rainforest below the mountain itself, and then ascending the Shira Ridge to cross the high Shira Plateau.
 When you come near Lava Tower you leave the Lemosho route and turn north to follow the Northern Circuit proper.